Best drawing tablets 2017

 We still recommend a Wacom Intuos Pro and favor the medium size.
 Once called the Bamboo line, these are considered the best graphics tablets.
 They pack advanced features and have many sizes and models to choose from.
 Every one of them comes with a high-quality Wacom EMR digitizer and battery-free pen.
 Wacom is sure to still offer the best graphics tablet in 2017, as it has been a top art pick in 2016.

-For something more affordable, the Huion 610 Pro offers a lot of the functionality of Wacom and is our favorite of the Intuos alternatives.
+For something more affordable, the Huion 610 Pro offers a lot of the functionality of Wacom for a much lower price.
 However, it lacks advanced features such as tilt and rotation.
 We recommend this for those who have a bit of computer savvy, but it’s a popular choice with an excellent pressure curve.
 Monoprice and Turcom also offer value.

 Best portable digital sketch pad 2017